Bioactive glass

-Bioactive glasses are a group of surface reactive glass-ceramic biomaterials and include the original bioactive glass, Bioglass®.
+Bioactive glasses are a group of surface reactive glass-ceramic biomaterials and include the original bioactive glass, Bioglass.
 The biocompatibility and bioactivity of these glasses has led them to be used as implant devices in the human body to repair and replace diseased or damaged bones.
-Most bioactive glasses are silicate based glasses that are degradable in body fluids and can act as a vehicle for delivering ions beneficial for healing.
-Bioactive glass is differentiated from other synthetic bone grafting biomaterials (eg. hydroxyapatite, biphasic calcium phosphate, calcium sulfate), in that it is the only one with anti-infective and angiogenic properties.
+Most bioactive glasses are silicate-based glasses that are degradable in body fluids and can act as a vehicle for delivering ions beneficial for healing.
+Bioactive glass is differentiated from other synthetic bone grafting biomaterials (e.g., hydroxyapatite, biphasic calcium phosphate, calcium sulfate), in that it is the only one with anti-infective and angiogenic properties.

 History

 Discovery and development

 Larry Hench and colleagues at the University of Florida first developed these materials in 1969 and they have been further developed by his research team at the Imperial College London and other researchers worldwide.
 Hench began development by submitting a proposal hypothesis to the United States Army Medial Research and Development command in 1968 based upon his theory of the body rejecting metallic or polymeric material unless it was able to form a coating of hydroxyapatite which is found in bone.
 Hench and his team received funding for one year, and began development on what would become the 45S5 composition.
-The name "Bioglass®" was trademarked by the University of Florida as a name for the original 45S5 composition.
+The name "Bioglass" was trademarked by the University of Florida as a name for the original 45S5 composition.
 It should therefore only be used in reference to the 45S5 composition and not as a general term for bioactive glasses.

 Through use of a Na2O-CaO-SiO2 phase diagram, Hench chose a composition of 45% SiO2, 24.5% Na2O, 24.5% CaO, and 6% P2O5 to allow for a large amount of CaO and some P2O5 in a SiO2-Na2O matrix.
 The glass was batched, melted, and cast into small rectangular implants to be inserted into the femoral bone of rats for six weeks as developed by Dr. Ted Greenlee of the University of Florida.
 After six weeks, Dr. Greenlee reported "These ceramic implants will not come out of the bone.
 They are bonded in place.
 I can push on them, I can shove them, I can hit them and they do not move.
 The controls easily slide out."
 These findings were the basis of the first paper on 45S5 bioactive glass in 1971 which summarized that in vitro experiments in a calcium and phosphate ion deficient solution showed a developed layer of hydroxyapatite similar to the observed hydroxyapatite later in vivo by Dr. Greenlee.